termux-play-store/.github/profile/README.md

 - Changes to work with the updated `targetSdkVersion` required by Google Play.
 - Changes to work without the [sharedUserId](https://developer.android.com/guide/topics/manifest/manifest-element#uid) manifest entry, which was not allowed by the Google Play review.
 - Changes to work with less permissions, as the initial Google Play review did not approve the usage of multiple permissions.
-  - Some of these (but not all) might be possible to add back in the future, if Google Play reviwers can be convinced that they are important enough for app functionality.

-As the F-Droid build of the Termux app and packages is not yet compatible with the updated requirements - and before passing Google Play review it wasn't clear exactly which changes was necessary - it was done from a different code base containing changes compared to the F-Droid build:
+As the F-Droid build of the Termux app and packages is not compatible with the updated requirements - the Google Play build is done from a different code base containing changes compared to the F-Droid build:
 - https://github.com/termux is the source code used in the F-Droid build of Termux.
 - https://github.com/termux-play-store is the source code for the Google Play build of Termux.